 is encouraging to see more books (either fictional or non-fictional) being written about the Acadians and their lives and way of life before and after 1755.
-That was the year of “Le Grand Dérangement” when they were the victims of cultural genocide by the occupying British command and put on ships to be dispersed around the globe, never to return to their beloved Acadia.… Continue reading
+That was the year of “Le Grand Dérangement” when they were the victims of cultural genocide by the occupying British command and put on ships to be dispersed around the globe, never to return to their beloved Acadia.
+Some stayed, only to be enslaved, forced to work the land they once farmed as their own, but now for British landowners.… Continue reading

 Rees was born in Wales and for the past twenty-five years, he has lived in St. Andrews, New Brunswick.
 New Brunswick Was His Country: The Life of William Francis Ganong (2017, Nimbus Publishing) is his latest book.

 The name of William Francis Ganong was unfamiliar to me until I read Nicholas Guitard’s book The Lost Wilderness (2015, Goose Lane Editions).
 In that book, the author set out to trace a few of Ganong’s wilderness trips in New Brunswick.… Continue reading